AfzalivE/afzalive.github.io/_posts/2017-07-23-diving-into-android-studio-source-code.md

 Hit the Build button, you might come across some Kotlin errors about not being able to reassign a final `val`, I changed those to `var`.
 Build  again, and run, and finally, there’s that little Android Studio debug build that we were looking for!

-## The actual problem

-The first issue we’re investigating today is, from what I recall, a recent regression.
-For a custom view that extends a layout and the `tools:parentTag` attribute `getChildAt(0)` is present in the merge layout XML, if you call  In the constructor, the preview panel complains that that element is a LinearLayout and it cannot be cast to, say, TextView.
-However, it works perfectly at runtime.

-> _**Late edit:** I believe [this is the related issue](https://code.google.com/p/android/issues/detail?id=230604) in the tracker._
-{:.lead}

 ## Reproducing the bug

 Time to create a test project.
 Oh hold on, what’s that?
 The debug build doesn’t contain an embedded JDK, so Android Studio is unable to find one.
 Turns out, it’s an easy temporary fix.

-Just comment out lines 431–435 in IdeSdks.java.
+1. Just comment out lines 431–435 in IdeSdks.java.
 Run it again, and bam!
 Android Studio is able to find the external JDK and project opens up without an issue.
-Now, go to Module Settings (right-click module), and change the Project SDK to Android SDK.
+2. Now, go to Module Settings (right-click module), and change the Project SDK to Android SDK.
 Re-open the project so Gradle can sync and everything is good in the world again.
-I hope we don’t have to do this every time we run a build, but we probably do.
+Thankfully, we don’t have to do this every time we run a build.

 > _**Note:** Great news, we don’t!_
 {:.lead}

+1\.
 Back to the actual problem.
 Let’s create our custom view, TestView.
 Simple LinearLayout subclass.

 ```java
 public class TestView extends LinearLayout {